pmyymgf/oldriskbazaar/openbazaar-protocol.md

 (Fees for dispute resolution are paid to notary.
 Notary can command a high or low fee based on reputation and skill set.)

+Reputation and Identity

+Identity

+* GUIDs (Node ID) are derived from your public key
+* Nicknames within the network are tied to public keys using Onename
+* Used for authentication of messages across network
+* Proof of burn - classes of users to establish initial trust

+Web of trust

+* Nodes rate other trusted nodes and begin to establish trust webs
+*

 Bibliography

 1. Sanchez, W. (2015).
 Protocol https://github.com/drwasho/openbazaar-documentation/blob/master/03%20Protocol.md#3-protocol